-In this blog post, I'll discuss everything from the basics of nuclear warfare to more advanced topics like radiation poisoning.
+In this blog post, I'll discuss everything from the basics of nuclear warfare, how to build your own underground shelter to more advanced topics like radiation poisoning.
 So whether you're just curious about nuclear warfare or you want to be prepared should it ever happen, this blog post is for you!

 Will you get a warning if a nuclear attack is underway?

 If you're ever faced with a nuclear attack, your first priority should be to seek shelter.
 You will generally only have about 5 minutes to get to safety.

 This means finding a place where you can take cover and protect yourself from the blast and radiation.
 The best place to seek shelter is an underground area, such as a basement or tunnel.

 According to the U.S. Department of Homeland Security, the first warnings of an imminent nuclear attack will likely be an alarm or warning signal, or in the absence of a warning, the blast itself.
 The bright light from a detonation of a nuclear weapon can be seen tens of miles away from ground zero.
 Surviving the blast is almost impossible if you are in the vicinity of ground zero, unless you are in a shelter that provides excellent blast protection.
 Even if you are a few miles out, you will only have about 10-15 seconds until the heat wave hits you, followed by the shock wave in 20-30 seconds.
 It is crucial not to look directly at the fireball, as this can cause temporary blindness at large distances on a clear day.
 The actual damage radius is highly variable, depending on the size of the bomb, the altitude of the explosion, and even the weather conditions at the time of the blast.

 For more information on preparing for a nuclear attack, the U.S. Department of Homeland Security offers helpful tips on their website: https://www.ready.gov/nuclear-blast.